otammato/intrasonics_transmogrifier_assignment/README.md

 -  Each of these processes may run for an extended period, depending on how much work is required to serve their specific request.
 This workload is expected to be highly variable.
 -  A dedicated Transmogrified/ folder has been created on each server, which these processes will occasionally write to.
 <br>
-You have been asked to create a solution which monitors the following at regular intervals:
+You have been asked to create a solution which monitors the following at regular intervals:<br>
 -  Processes currently running on the machine.
 -  Contents of the Transmogrified/ folder.
 Write a script in the language of your choosing, which will be used to achieve the above.